Fliplet/fliplet-cli/docs/Custom-template-for-components.md

 Fliplet components are usually rendered into an app screen with the `{{{ widget 123 }}}` syntax, where `123` would be the ID of the component.

-If you need to customise how a component look — and CSS itself is not enough — you can customise the component template by changing the widget declaration tag to a handlebars block by prefixing "widget" with a hashtag and also add a closure tag.
-You also must use just two curly brackets to enclose the tags instead of three:
+If you need to customise how a component look — and CSS itself is not enough — you can customise the component template by changing the widget declaration tag to a handlebars block by prefixing the `widget` word with a hashtag and also add a closure tag.
+You also must use only **two curly brackets** to enclose the tags instead of three:

 {% raw %}
 ```handlebars